StevenBlack/vocab/million-dollar-words.md

 ### oubliette
-A hidden dungeon that can only be entered from above; the kind of word that pops up frequently in fairy tales that feature monsters.
-Fair maidens and princesses are always being thrown into oubliettes by evil monsters.
+A hidden dungeon that can only be entered from above.

 ### Overblown Implications Effect